Special Assignments: "The Decorator"

 Sotsky admits to his crimes and Angelina finds him guilty.
 Fandorin then takes him outside and shoots him in the yard.
 After he returns, Angelina tells him she is leaving him to become a nun, because she believes she inhibits Fandorin in his work.
 Fandorin is devastated, but she insists.
 As the Easter bells sound, she tells him "It's all right.
 Do you hear?
 Christ is risen."

 Structure

 In Special Assignments, Akunin returns to his habit of telling Fandorin stories from perspectives other than Fandorin's.
 "The Jack of Spades" is told from Tulipov and Momos' points of view.
 "The Decorator" is told mostly from Tulipov's view, with interludes from the mind of the murderer.

-Literary significance & criticism
+Literary significance and criticism

 According to Akunin, when the first Fandorin novel, The Winter Queen, was originally published in Russia in 1998, it sold only six thousand copies.
 The next three books sold similarly.
 However, Special Assignments, the fifth novel in the series, was "like a bomb", becoming a bestseller, making all the previous Fandorin novels bestsellers, and making Akunin a huge star in Russia.